melodyyangaws/emr-stream-demo/README.md

 ## Post-deployment

+The following `post-deployment.sh` is executable in Linux, not for Mac OSX.
+Modify the script if needed.

 1. Open the "Kafka Client" IDE in Cloud9 console.
 Create one if the Cloud9 IDE doesn't exist.
 ```
 VPC prefix: 'emr-stream-demo'